 Hello, this site was created and is maintained by me — Andrea Nguyen.
 Based in Northern California, I'm an author, freelance writer, editor, cooking teacher, and consultant.

 GREAT NEWS!
-My new cookbook, Ever-Green Vietnamese is out and it's full of vegetable-driven recipes that are tasty, healthy, and sustainable -- good for the planet and doable for the long haul.
+My new cookbook, Ever-Green Vietnamese was a 2024 IACP award winner and Beard Award finalist!
+It's a brainy beaut full of vegetable-driven recipes that are tasty, healthy, and sustainable -- good for the planet and doable for the long haul.
 Preview the book, get a copy, and start cooking!

 Current projects include: